View Document Text

 We offer financial planning services on topics such as retirement planning, risk management,

-notify our firm if your financial situation, goals, objectives, or needs change.
+You must promptly notify our firm if your financial situation, goals, objectives, or needs change.

 In general, the financial plan will address any or all of the following areas of concern.
 The Client and